 But the biggest problem is walking on highways and roads that do not have an adequate (or any) shoulder.
 Sometimes it can make a grown man cry.

 - How far do you walk per day?

 About 15-22 miles per day.
 I’ve walked 27 miles on several occasions.
 My speed is typically 2 to 3 miles/hour while pushing the kart.
 The actual distance traveled depends on the terrain and weather.
 I had never walked 18 miles in one day ever in my life before this journey started.
 After several weeks of walking, I did it almost every day.

 We miss each other a lot!
 But, as she’s told me, she’s making the best of it.
 She has seven grandchildren, good friends, two book clubs, mah jongg games, and many, many books to read.
 We FaceTime pretty much every night.

-I can’t say that she’s happy about me being away, but I do think she understands this is something that’s important to me.
+While I’m sure she’s not happy about me being away, I do think she understands this is something that’s important to me.
 She knows I’ve done everything I could to prepare for the journey.
 I did not ask for permission, and she never raised an objection.
 She’s encouraged me to continue when others did not.